Area December graduates earn degrees from Iowa State

-AMES — More than 2,200 graduates received degrees from Iowa State University.
-Commencement ceremonies were held Dec.
-20 (graduate) and 21 (undergraduate).
+AMES – More than 2,200 graduates received degrees from Iowa State University during commencement ceremonies held December 20 (graduate) and 21 (undergraduate).

 Brandon – Sarah VanDeWalle, Bachelor of Science, Animal Science, Summa Cum Laude